sabhiram/go-ogle/README.md

 # go-ogle

-A command line way, to search google in a chrome tab.
+A command line way to search google in a chrome tab.

 ## What?